OnlyBadForecasts/OnlyBadForecasts.github.io/README.md

 For both approaches, I want to add in a new feature: day distance (positive or negative) from the expected peak day.
 The raw data contains a marker showing that the median peak day across years is YYYY-04-10.
 I think the model would benefit from this as it would add in signal about where in the accumulation/peak/melt phase each observation lies, and this might work in concert with the cyclical features to improve performance.
 I will work on this later, but it should be an easy add.
 That said, while hopeful, I am already concerned that this feature will *artificially* create a peak at April, 10th when in reality the peak date can vary widely (I will chart this).

- Some of this scree may fit better in the results or conclusions sections, but for the moment it all stays here.
+ Some of this screed may fit better in the results or conclusions sections, but for the moment it all stays here.

 ## Results